bccp/nbodykit/docs/source/mesh/common-operations.rst

 =========== ============== ==============================

 Here, :math:`L` is the size of the box and `N` is the number of cells per mesh side.

+One common use of the :func:`MeshSource.apply` functionality is applying compensation function to the mesh to correct for the interpolation window.
+The table of built-in compensation functions in the :ref:`compensation` section provide examples of the syntax needed to apply functions to the mesh.

 In the example below, we apply a filter function in Fourier space that divides the mesh by the squared norm of the wavenumber ``k`` on the mesh, and then